powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 # Export

 There are two main use-cases supported:
  * Export IGM (Individual Grid Model) instance files.
-There is a single network and a unique CGMES modelling authority.
+There is a single network and a unique CGMES modeling authority.
  * Export CGM (Common Grid Model) instance files.
 A network composed of multiple subnetworks, where each subnetwork is an IGM.

 In both cases, the metadata model information in the exported files is built from metadata information read from the input files and stored in IIDM or received through parameters.